‘The Exorcist: Believer’ takes possession of box office with $27.2 million opening

-LOS ANGELES (AP) — “The Exorcist: Believer” spun heads and drove off all foes at the box office.
+LOS ANGELES (AP) — “The Exorcist: Believer” drove out all foes at the box office, but its numbers didn’t entirely make heads spin.

 Facing competition from no major new releases, the latest resurrection of the demonic franchise brought in $27.2 million in North America in its opening weekend for Universal Pictures and Blumhouse Productions, according to studio estimates Sunday.